THE STORY OF CABEL T-B RECORDING

 visits the most places in a single recording, but it also goes back and

-begins in the summer of 1987, it ends with recordings made months before
+begins in the summer of 1987, it ends with previously unreleased recordings

-together, for example the interview with Crappy Jack was originally an
+example the interview with Crappy Jack was originally a recording from

 THE STORY OF CABEL T-B RECORDING